University of Kinshasa: 1924–1959: Origins and Lovanium University

-In 1932, the Catholic University of Louvain expanded its efforts by establishing an agronomy section at the Kisantu site.
-This was followed by the addition of a section dedicated to administrative and commercial sciences in 1936, and a section for medical assistants in 1937.
-In 1947, these various academic departments were consolidated into the Congolese University Center of Lovanium.
-The center was relocated from Kisantu to the Kimwenza neighborhood, where it evolved into Lovanium University in 1952.
-In 1954, the institution officially began its operations at its Mount Amba site, covering an area of 400 hectares.
-The inaugural academic year offered a diverse array of programs in natural sciences, social and administrative sciences, pedagogical sciences, and agricultural sciences.
-It received heavy subsidies from the colonial government and funding from the Ford Foundation, the Rockefeller Foundation and the United States Agency for International Development.
+In 1932, the Catholic University of Louvain established an agronomy section at Kisantu.
+Sections in administrative and commercial sciences and medical assistance followed in 1936 and 1937, respectively.
+In 1947, these sections were consolidated into the Congolese University Center of Lovanium.
+The center subsequently moved from Kisantu to Kimwenza and became Lovanium University in 1952.
+In 1954, the university began operating at its 400-hectare Mount Amba campus.
+Congolese demographer Bernard Mumpasi Lututala noted that Lovanium preceded the establishment of the University of Dakar by two years, describing it as a "pioneer of Francophone higher education in Africa".
+Lovanium offers programs in natural sciences, social and administrative sciences, pedagogical sciences, and agricultural sciences.
+It received funding from the colonial government, the Ford Foundation, the Rockefeller Foundation, and the United States Agency for International Development.